Robert076/logger/README.md

 - Displays all the logs from its database.

 💻 Second service: **Pinger**
-- Pings the *logger service* and sends http post requests with a random message every 5 seconds
+- Pings the *logger service* and sends http post requests with a random message every 5 seconds to that `/ping` route.